Ocular Hypertension Overview

 Although its definition has evolved through the years, ocular hypertension is commonly defined as a condition with the following criteria:

-- An intraocular pressure of greater than 21 mm Hg is measured in one or both eyes on 2 or more occasions.
+- An intraocular pressure of greater than 21 mm Hg is measured in one or both eyes at two or more office visits.
 Pressure inside the eye is measured using an instrument called a tonometer.

 - The optic nerve appears normal.